saronraut/Human-Trafficking-Awareness/README.md

     color_liz.xlsx excel data on colors assigned for nesting Pie Chart

-Liz_working_files folder contains data analysis and visualizations based on Citizenship Country and Exploitation Country

-Mara's folder contains data analysis map visulalizations supporting the findings from Liz
+Mara's folder contains data analysis and map visulalizations supporting the findings from Liz

 Sumit folder contains data analysis and visualizations based on labor and sexual exploitation.